PersonalBusiness

 What else can I do to maintain my EV?

-When the electric motor and battery are taken out of the equation, an electric and ICE vehicle are almost identical and their servicing should be approached in the same way.
+The cost to maintain and service an EV is often less than that of an ICE vehicle.
+However, when the electric motor and battery are taken out of the equation, an electric and ICE vehicle are almost identical and their servicing should be approached in the same way.

 Both types of car use suspension, steering and braking components, tyres, fluids, wiper blades and even a normal 12-volt lead acid battery, and all wear out over time and need replacing.
 Maintaining the correct tyre pressure as specified in your owner's manual will improve fuel economy.